EIS-KISS/eisgenerator/README.md

 	* l: inductor
 		* one parameter: inductance {L}
 	* w: warburg element (infinite), one parameters {A}
-		* one parameter: Warburg coefficant {A}
+		* one parameter: Warburg coefficient {A}
 	* p: constant phase element
 		* two parameters: {Q, alpha}
-	* t: finite approximation of a transmition line
+	* t: finite approximation of a transition line
 		* three parameters: capacitance, resistance, approximation order {C, R, n}

---omega: range of freqency values (in rad/s) to sweep
+--omega: range of frequency values (in rad/s) to sweep

 --omegasteps: amount of steps to take in the range specified by --omega